SMUCSEG2Consulting/G2GUI/README.md

 Go to `yourIP` in a web browser.
 You should see the Ionic app.

-Go to `yourIP/slim/public/index.php/hello` in a web browser.
-You should see the slim homepage.
+Go to `yourIP/public/index.php/json` in a web browser.
+You should see a little JSON object.

 If you don't see one or both of these, contact me (Ian).